TReed1104/model-renderer/README.md

-# model-renderer
+# Model Renderer
-Learning Web-GL - render figurines from their model files
+A WebGL engine for rendering .OBJ model files in 3D space.